Hashem El Madani

 Hashem El Madani (1928 – 8 August 2017) was a Lebanese photographer.
 During his 50-year career he produced over 75,000 images and photographed 90% of Sidon's inhabitants.

+Early life

-Madani was born in Sidon to a father from Madina, Saudi Arabia, who was sent to Sidon as a representative of the Islamic Awqaf.
+Madani was born in Sidon to a Saudi father from Madina, who was sent to Sidon as a representative of the Islamic Awqaf and his mother was Lebanese from Sidon.
 Madani opened his photography studio, Studio Shehrazade, in 1953.